Vice-Chancellor congratulates students on their A-level results

 As A-level students pick up their results, Sir David Bell, University of Reading Vice-Chancellor, said:

-“More generally, we are offering a limited number of additional places for other well qualified applicants through Clearing, across the vast majority of our subjects.
-We also have places available to students who did better than expected, and want to ‘trade up' and come to Reading through the adjustment process.
+"Across the majority of our subjects, we are offering a limited number of additional places for well qualified applicants through Clearing.
+We also have places available to students who did better than expected, and want to ‘trade up' and come to Reading through the Adjustment process.

 "It is a very competitive market but we are bullish about what we offer to students.
 We remain one of the leading research-intensive institutions in the UK.
 We have 93% of graduates in work or further study six months after leaving.
 And as this week's National Student Survey demonstrated, a record proportion of our students are satisfied with their education and experience here."